 The ESF+ programme would support the digital transformation of health and care services as well as investment in early diagnosis and screening, enhance cooperation between EU countries,, for instance on rare and complex diseases.

-Parliament will now have to negotiate the regulation with the Council and the European Commission before it can enter into force.
+Parliament will now have to negotiate the regulation with the Council during the next parliamentary term.